-What To Say When You Talk To Yourself by Shad Helmstetter, is a self-help book which explores the principles behind self talk.
-In the book, Helmstetter provides examples of the various levels of self talk as well as precise self talk scripts that readers can use to improve their inner dialogue and hence, optimize their lives towards success.
+What To Say When You Talk To Yourself (2017) explores the principles behind self talk.
+In the book, the author Shad Helmstetter provides examples of the various levels of self talk as well as precise self talk scripts that readers can use to improve their inner dialogue and optimize their lives towards success.

-4. There are 5 levels of self talk; most of us operate on level 1 -the lowest level and the most damaging.
-[Read Insight #1]
+- Helmstetter tells us that there are 5 levels of self talk; most of us operate on level 1, which is the most damaging.

-5. Re-frame your self talk from: “I just can’t seem to get anything done today!” to: “I am organized and complete my work on time.”
+- Re-framing self talk: “I just can’t seem to get anything done today!” to… “I am organized and complete my work on time!”

-6. When you talk to yourself, a single positive phrase won’t result in an overnight miracle; instead, use self talk scripts which address all the major subject areas of a problem.
-[Check insight #3 for an Actual Script]
+- When you talk to yourself, a single positive phrase won’t result in an overnight miracle; instead, use self talk scripts which address all the major subject areas of a problem.
+[Insight #3]

-8. Adjust your Attitudes; one can change how they feel about anything by merely adjusting the way they think about that particular thing.
+- Adjust your attitude; one can change how they feel about anything by merely adjusting the way they think about that particular thing.